codeREADr/api/1.0/contents/Postback.md

 DSU Response: In order to pass a success or failure message back to the device, you must supply an XML response containing three nodes.

+* message - Parent node for scans response nodes.
+* status -  This must be set to either 1 (Success) or 0 (Failure).
+* text -  The text the user will see on their device under the success status.

 General Example :

 ```xml